PinkDot-AI/eschergraph/README.md

 # EscherGraph
 ## Getting started

-Lets learn how to build, and RAGsearch with **EscherGraph** in under 5 min
+Lets learn how to build, and RAGsearch with **EscherGraph** in under 5 min.

 ### Quick start